CoveMB/LambdaFlow/README.md

 ```

 - The types of an error to attach to the error key of the box should looks like this:
-  - **expose**: a boolean property that indicate if you want to expose this error or not
+  - **expose**: a boolean property that indicate if you want to expose this error or not in the response
   - **statusCode**: the error code, will be return as HTTP status code response
   - **error**: the error itself, it's message property will be used in the response
 ```ts